jerseycheese/BootHillGM/Docs/UserStories.md

   - Ensure the inventory display updates in real-time based on narrative actions **Status:** Implemented.
 Inventory component has been added to the game session.

-- [ ] As a player, I want to use items from my inventory so that I can interact with the game world.
+- [x] As a player, I want to use items from my inventory so that I can interact with the game world.
   **Test Plan:**
-  - Test using different types of items through narrative actions
+  - Test using different types of items through the Use button
-  - Verify that items are removed from inventory when used, thrown, or discarded in the narrative
+  - Verify that items are removed from inventory when used
-  - Ensure that items can't be used if they're not in the inventory **Status:** Partially implemented.
-Item usage is now handled through narrative actions.
+  - Ensure that items can't be used if they're not in the inventory **Status:** Implemented.
+Item usage is now handled through dedicated Use buttons with proper state management.

 - [ ] As a player, I want to see short descriptions of items in my inventory, so I can understand their purpose and any gameplay-relevant stats.
   **Test Plan:**